 - Fat biking is the newest way to have fun in winter!
 If you can ride a bike, you can ride a fat bike.
 Fernie's amazing trail system is perfect for winter riding, with everything from easy, level, multi-use community trails, to groomed shared trails, to challenging singletrack.

-- Fatbikes are just like any other bike, but with custom forks and extra wide tires to provide extra stability, grip and stopping power in the snow.
+- Fat bikes pedal just like any other bike, but with custom forks and extra-wide tires to provide extra stability, grip and stopping power in the snow.

 Fernie's outdoor gear shops have stocked up with everything you need to get on the trails and Fernie's mountain biking community have embraced this new sport enthusiastically.